botanicals/botanicalsdesign-v2/README.md

 This is the source code for botanicalsdesign.com v2.

-BOTANICALS offers custom plantscape design and installations, plant maintenance services, and operates three retail locations selling pottery, containers, and yard decor.
+BOTANICALS offers custom plantscape design and installations, plant maintenance services, and operates two retail locations selling pottery, containers, and yard decor.